emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Watchroo
-### Score: 8/20
-1. Has movies, tv, anime, and subtitles, but no 1080p or adjustable quality. 🟡
-1. Has 2 sources but does not auto-switch when one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Site UI is good, feels modern and unique. ✔️
-1. Has continue watching + watch lists, and they can be synced across devices on login. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Uses a custom version of JW player. 🟡
-1. Site does not have watch parties. ❌

-***
-## FireFlix
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is decent but has for for improvement. 🟡
-1. Site has continue watching, but it cannot be synced across devices. 🟡
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Let's Stream
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site has continue watching + watch lists, and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Mokmobi
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 13 servers, but does not auto-switch if ones fails. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site does have watch lists, but you can't sync it across devices. 🟡
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## NET3LIX
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 19 sources, but does not autoswitch if one fails. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is decent but there's room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## ViewVault
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 4 servers, but does not auto-switch if ones fails. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI doesn't really stand out much. ❌
-1. Site does have continue watching, and you can login to sync it across devices. ✔️
-1. Has decent sorting options, but not much in terms of media discovery tools. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Noxe
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is decent but there's room for improvement. 🟡
-1. Site has favorites and continue watching, but you can't sync across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## CineGo
 ### Score: 8/20
 1. Has movies, TV, 1080p, and subtitles but no anime or adjustable quality. 🟡